The 2025 Lakeland roll of honour

 Back in December, in qualifying for the championships, Celia broke the British record.
 Her time for the actual event is a new record.

-Sam Ayers comes second in her semi final for the lightweight women’s 50-54 age group in 1 minute 45.3 seconds.
+Sam Ayers wins silver in the lightweight women’s 50-54 age group in 1 minute 45.3 seconds.

 On the second weekend of the event, Sam takes bronze in the lightweight women’s 50-54 2000m in seven minutes 50.8 seconds.